it-at-m/Praktikumsplaner/stack/README.md

 # Stack

 - Services
+  - require Keycloak for single sign on
+- DBs:
-- DB: in memory (jdbc-url is in local-docker-backend.env)
+  - in memory (jdbc-url is in local-docker-backend.env)
+  - Postgres for Keycloak
+- Keycloak

 ## Docker